elijah-team/automatic-journey/elijah-prolific-remnant/README.md

 * a testbed for newer tools than raw git and Idea.

-* going to be rewritten a couple times before it's really beautiful.
+* going to be rewritten a couple of times before it's really beautiful.

-* of the lineage of the above from github.
-I'll pull in the kindof stuff later.
+* of the lineage of the above from GitHub.
+I'll pull in the `kindof` stuff later.

 * (idk) likely a merge point for the stuff from the other branches as well.